-Natomas Unified School District submitted an application to receive grant funding under the California Energy Commission (CEC) Solicitation GFO-17-607 to replace three old diesel school buses.
-Natomas Unified School District was awarded funding for three vehicle-to-grid ready electric school buses and the supporting electric vehicle charging infrastructure.
-Natomas Unified School District purchased three electric school buses and installed three chargers through the CEC.
-The buses were placed into service on June 9, 2020 and districts were offered workforce training to help support the successful deployment of the new electric fleet.
+Kern County Office of Education submitted an application to receive grant funding under the California Energy Commission (CEC) Solicitation GFO-17-607 to replace three old diesel school buses.
+Kern County Office of Education was awarded funding for three vehicle-to-grid ready electric school buses and the supporting electric vehicle charging infrastructure.
+The district purchased three electric school buses.
+The buses were placed into service January 01, 2023, and districts were offered workforce training to help support the successful deployment of the new electric fleet.
 The old, diesel-powered buses were also dismantled and removed from service.
+This project found that the electric school buses reduced greenhouse gas emissions by 552.52 short tons and that the electric school buses had a cost savings during the reporting period of \$73,861.44.